-In ill health during the last dozen or so years of his life, Steele passed away on December 21, 1988 from a combination of pneumonia and emphezema.
+In ill health during the last dozen or so years of his life, Steele passed away at the St. John Medical Center, Burbank, California on December 21, 1988 from a combination of pneumonia and emphezema.
 He is interred at Forest Lawn - Hollywood Hills (Los Angeles) with twin brother Bill (1907-1971).
-Strangely, the grave marker shows Steele's name as 'Robert N. Bradbury' ... not Robert Adrian Bradbury and his year of death as 1989 (should show 1988).
+Strangely, the grave marker shows Steele's name as 'Robert N. Bradbury' (not Robert Adrian Bradbury) and his year of death as 1989 (should be 1988).

 In the early days of TV, many of the Bob Steele westerns were shown.
 And a new and young audience, who had never seen him on the big screen, became fans.
 Here was a man of smallish stature with penetrating eyes --- my guess on Steele's height is no more than 5 foot, 5 inches, probably less.
 Yet he stood in a boxing stance and pounded the daylights out of anyone on the wrong side of the law ... and we applauded because he made it look believable.
 He could ride with the best of 'em ... he did 'other roles' to keep bread on the table ... his screen career lasted longer than any of the other cowboy heroes ... and most fans of the ol' B western fondly remember Battlin' Bob Steele as one of the best.
 A pretty good legacy for a durn good Hollywood cowboy.